QuantConnect/Lean/Research/readme.md

 <br>

 # Setup
-Below we cover how to get setup with our three option listed above.
+Below we cover how to get setup with our two options listed above.

 <br>